jerrylshen/VeriPi/README.md

 1. We could make the text message include the image of the intruder if it recognizes that it is an unauthorized user.
 2. Additionally, we could add another camera in the front of the door that continuously records and tracks faces, and if the door is opened and the indoor camera is unable to recognize the face, the front camera would look through the previous footage to find the face of the intruder.
 3. In the setup, you can choose whether or not to automatically call 911 if you do not respond within a certain amount of time to the automated message.
+4. The website will have more features such as being able to remove previously uploaded photos from the training set and viewing all photos separated by person from the training set online.

 # Built With
 Arduino Uno rev3, accelerometer, 8 key capacitive, Grove shield, LED Light, and buzzer